michmattera/star-wars-quiz/README.md

 Both buttons have the same height and width and are centered in the outside container.
-Both buttons have a hover effect of the main color used ...
+Both buttons have a hover effect of the main color used **#112948 BLUE DIANNE**

 1. The green button, has a background image of the rebellion side (the light side) represented by **Yoda**.
 When clicking this button it will display light questions on "Rebellion" as the main topic.
-It will change all navigation buttons to ... with as well border of the answers.
+It will change all navigation buttons to  **#BFDA46 CONIFER**  with as well border of the answers.

 2. The red button has a background image of the Empire ( the dark side ) represented byt **Darth Vader**.
 When clicking this button it will display dark questions on "The empire" as the main topic.
-It will change all navigation buttons to ... with as well border of the answers.
+It will change all navigation buttons to **RGB (136, 0, 0)**  with as well border of the answers.

 #### **Questions and answers**